Tim-B/hipsterdevblog.com/source/_posts/2015-01-23-automated-haproxy-failover-on-opsworks.markdown

 The AWS ecosystem encourages you to implement redundancy across availability zones and to avoid a single point of failure (SPOF).
 HAProxy will give you many additional features over ELB, however it is difficult to achieve cross-zone redundancy and automated failover as supported natively by ELB.
-DNS round-robbin can help balance load across multiple HAProxy instances to achieve scalability, however solution does not help to achieve high availability.
+DNS round-robbin can help balance load across multiple HAProxy instances to achieve scalability, however this solution does not help to achieve high availability.

 This blog post will demonstrate how to implement automated failover using a self-monitoring pair of HAProxy instances in an active/standby configuration.
 When a failure is detected the healthy standby will automatically take control of the